|"C'mon Adam, you know you want it. Take a bite!"|

 Eve was created as the ezer k'negdo and, after one transgression, demoted to someone Adam will "rule over".

-In the end, Ellie and I concluded that you can't change the words of the Torah, but you can most certainly change how you read it, and better than that, everyone can look closer at how they act on it.
+In the end, my child and I concluded that you can't change the words of the Torah, but you can most certainly change how you read it, and better than that, everyone can look closer at how they act on it.

 Eve was the victim of a trick.

 Adam was a victim of his own inability to refuse to take something he wanted.

 And my students and my children will continue lessons in Torah with their feminist teacher guiding them.
 We will reclaim and rescue this Torah for them so that when they accept the responsibility of carrying it, they know where the real weight comes from.